 a complete example

-Let us take the above as anintroductionexample of a custom field, and see how to fully render it in a template:
+Let's take the aboveintroductioncustom field as an example, let's see how to render it completely in a template:

 <article>